Drive Safe this Winter

 Always remember to drive to your conditions.
 In wet weather or poor visibility, slow down and leave a larger than normal stopping distance between yourself and the vehicle in front.

 Drive on the safe side and book in today for a service or a 65 Point Vehicle Inspection Report.

 Could you stop in time?

 Keep a look out for the warning signs that your brakes need to be looked at, for example vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a qualified mechanic.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 It's dangerous to drive on worn or incorrectly inflated tyres.
 Now is the time to check that your tyres have plenty of tread left.
 If your tyres are wearing unevenly, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below: